jeanslack/Videomass/README.md

 * [Downloads Source Code](https://github.com/jeanslack/Videomass/releases)
 * [Installers for Windows and MacOsX](https://sourceforge.net/projects/videomass2/)

-## News

-- October 2019 v.1.7.0: Added EBU R128 and RMS-based audio normalizations.
-  Added support to VP8, VP9, H.265 and OPUS encoders.
-See changelog for more details.

-- November 2019 v.1.8.0: Now Videomass has embedded youtube-dl to downloads video from Youtube and more sites.

 ## Features

 - Multi-Platform, work on Linux, MacOs, Windows, FreeBsd.